 Since then, we’ve had four or five new generations of consoles, most traditional arcades are long gone (unless you’re of drinking age, as barcades continue to grow in popularity), and video games are now often epic interactive experiences, more than simply a story of a plumber trying to save a princess from a giant lizard.
-As SYFY continues to celebrate 25 years, we look at 25 video games that have, well, changed the game since 1992.

 It’s hard to believe Assassin’s Creed as a franchise is only 10 years old.
 This third-person action-adventure franchise about a secret struggle for thousands of years between the Assassins and the Templars was groundbreaking when it released in 2007.
 Telling a deep, twisty story that doesn’t shy away from religion, race, or … creed … it also reached into science fiction, political intrigue, and a flexible morality.
 The gameplay was also inventive, building off another Ubisoft franchise (Prince of Persia), to change the way people looked at adventure games.
 With the innovative and refined “parkour” style movement through expansive and vertical worlds, the game gave you a totally new way to explore an open environment.
 Other games – including many others on this list – would pull from Assassin’s Creed in worldbuilding, exploration, and action.